AZERBAIJAN: Six years already, nearly six months more

 Two female Jehovah's Witness former prisoners of conscience, Irina Zakharchenko and Valida Jabrayilova, finally received financial compensation for their wrongful one-year detention in 2015 for offering a religious booklet to a neighbour and subsequent conviction by the same judge who convicted Shiraliyev.
 Payment of the compensation followed a long battle through local courts (see below).

 The State Committee for Work with Religious Organisations has prepared amendments to the Religion Law which are now with the Presidential Administration for approval.
-They are expected to reach Parliament, the Milli Mejlis, in early 2019 and are likely to be considered at its spring session in February (see forthcoming F18News article).
+They are expected to reach Parliament, the Milli Mejlis, in early 2019 and are likely to be considered at its spring session in February, one parliamentary deputy told Forum 18.

 However, prosecutors brought new criminal charges against Shiraliyev in late September, claiming he had kept illegal items in prison, the head of the Azerbaijan Without Political Prisoners group Oqtay Gulaliyev told Caucasian Knot news agency on 22 October.